Tibo-Ulens/dotman/README.md

 ### Installing dotfiles

 Use `dotman scatter [ -e/--exclude category... ] [ -o/--only category... ]`
-to move all configured dotfiles from the collection directory ino their final location.
+to move all configured dotfiles from the collection directory into their final location.

 This command will also create a backup of any replaced dotfiles by renaming the file to `<dotfile>.old`, these can then later be restored using `dotman restore`.